Hi, I'm Silke.

 Rest isn’t lazy — it’s productive.
 In fact, it can spark clarity and creativity in ways you might not expect (I wrote more about this in The Magic of Rest)

 When you go to bed instead of pushing through, you’re giving your body what it truly needs.
-That’s where real healing happens.
+Self-compassion is one of the most important skills to practic in your wellness routine.
+It’s where real healing happens.

 Letting go of control doesn’t mean giving up.
 It means you’re learning to trust yourself.
-Or to say it with one of my favorite authors in the space, “You can’t hate yourself into a version of yourself you can love.”- Brianna Wiest
+Or to say it with one of my favorite authors in the space, “You can’t hate yourself into a version os f yourself you can love.”- Brianna Wiest

 Perfectionism in Wellness vs. Real Progress